 I read the other day that the on~trend technique for transitioning from summer to fall in fashion is to layer a bulky sweater over summery skirts and dresses.
-As I was walking in the backyard and saw the last of my summer flowers still in bloom it occured to me that I could use them in seasonal bouquets by layering them with autumn foliage.
+As I was walking in the backyard and saw the last of my summer flowers still in bloom it occurred to me that I could use them in seasonal bouquets by layering them with autumn foliage.
 So autumn foliage has become the bulky sweater of the botanical world here at the market.

 To make this, and most every bouquet, all you need to do is follow 3 simple steps.